Dry mix mortar additives are essential for improving water retention, workability, and adhesion in modern construction materials.

 | Regulatory coverage | USP, Ph.
 Eur., E464 | EN construction-grade systems |

-When to choose HPMC: Standard tile adhesive, render, plaster, and gypsum systems across temperate and tropical climates.
-HPMC carries broader multi-industry regulatory recognition (pharmaceutical, food, construction), making it the default choice where the same product may be used across multiple end-use categories.
+When to choose HPMC: Formulators should select HPMC for standard tile adhesive, render, plaster, and gypsum systems across temperate and tropical climates.
+Furthermore, HPMC carries broader multi-industry regulatory recognition — spanning pharmaceutical, food, and construction applications — and consequently serves as the default choice where the same product may be used across multiple end-use categories.

-When to choose HEMC: Cold-climate construction — particularly relevant for the Russian and Eastern European markets — where site temperatures may approach 5°C and fast, uniform wetting-out of the dry mix is critical.
-HEMC dissolves faster in cold water, maintains better mortar workability at low application temperatures, and shows slightly better compatibility with high-lime mortar systems common in renovation and heritage work.
+When to choose HEMC: Formulators should select HEMC specifically for cold-climate construction — particularly in the Russian and Eastern European markets — where site temperatures may approach 5°C and fast, uniform wetting-out of the dry mix is critical.
+Unlike HPMC, HEMC dissolves faster in cold water and, as a result, maintains better mortar workability at low application temperatures.
+In addition, HEMC shows slightly better compatibility with high-lime mortar systems, making it especially well-suited for renovation and heritage work where such formulations are commonly used.

 HPMC and HEMC are the primary cellulose ethers used in dry mix mortar systems, while redispersible polymer powder (RDP) provides adhesion and flexibility.